sorush-khajepor/Sarray/README.md

 ## Running the tests ✔️

-A comprehensive set of tests are written for sarray.
+A comprehensive set of tests are written for Sarray in test_sarray.cpp.
 You can simply compile them by following the step below and see the results on screen.
 In Linux or Mac OS terminal or Windows command prompt run these commands
 ```